kpasokhi/laravel-savano/README.md

 For example, imagine that you have a controller called this PaymentController at first you need 2 actions, one of them is for request payment and another is verify payment.

-you need to use an storage to save your payments and payments status.
+You need to use an storage to save your payments and payments status.

 ``PaymentController.php``
 ```